American Airlines Announces Launch of U.S. to South Caicos Direct Flights - Beginning February 2025

 sustainability

 South Caicos is like no other place in the world.
 At Salterra, we are taking intentional, proactive action to follow through on our commitment to the stewardship of the island’s magnificent natural resources and rich history.
-We believe that promoting, bolstering, and celebrating the environmental, social, and cultural elements of South Caicos will be vital to the shared success of our community in the years to come.
+We believe that promoting, bolstering, and celebrating the environmental, social, and cultural elements of South Caicos will be vital to the shared success of our resort and community in the years to come.
 Providing socially and environmentally conscious travelers with opportunities to participate in our sustainability and conservation efforts first-hand is central to our mission.

 Group of flamingos flying across the bay in front of resort